stjude/XenoCP/dx_app/Readme.md

 To use another reference genome for host:
 1. Prepare a BWA index
-2. Tar and gzip the index files into a .tar.gz or .tgz file.
+2. Tar and gzip the index files into a `.tar.gz` or `.tgz` file.
-3. Provide it as the input file Custom Host Genome
+3. Provide it as the input file _Custom Host Genome_.
-4. In the additional input parameters, change the Host Genome to Custom.
+4. In the additional input parameters, change the _Host Genome_ to Custom.